vinceglb/FileKit/README.md

 ## 🌱 Sample projects

 You can find 2 sample projects in the `samples` directory:
-- `sample-core`: A Kotlin Multiplatform project using Picker in a shared viewModel targeting Android, JVM, WASM, JS, iOS Swift, macOS Swift and iOS Compose.
+- `sample-core`: A Kotlin Multiplatform project using FileKit in a shared viewModel targeting Android, JVM, WASM, JS, iOS Swift, macOS Swift and iOS Compose.
-- `sample-compose`: A Compose Multiplatform project using Picker in a Composable targeting Android, iOS, JVM, WASM,
+- `sample-compose`: A Compose Multiplatform project using FileKit in a Composable targeting Android, iOS, JVM, WASM,

 ## ✨ Behind the scene

-Picker Kotlin uses the native file picker API on each platform:
+FileKit uses the native file picker API on each platform:

 - On Android, it uses `PickVisualMedia`, `OpenDocument` and `OpenDocumentTree` contracts.
 - On iOS, it uses both `UIDocumentPickerViewController` and `PHPickerViewController` APIs.